Ready in 20 minutes, this lemon kale orzo with garlic, breadcrumbs and pecorino cheese is a simple pasta that's great to eat anytime of year.

 Every week before I go to the grocery, I make sure that my kitchen is stocked with a few lemons and at least half a bunch of kale.

 Unlike things that are more delicate, lemons and kale are hearty with a shelf life just long enough to give you time to use them before they go bad.
+And even if my kale is a touch wilted, I will still cook it in a recipe

-And lemon and kale are incredibly versatile.
+Lemon and kale are incredibly versatile.
 Both do not require cooking.
 Kale can be the base of a filling dinner salad tossed in bright, zippy lemon vinaigrette.

 Pasta is another sure thing with these two.
 My version of lemon pepper spaghetti involves kale because I never can resist the urge to add greens wherever I can.